mattermost-community/focalboard/docs/import-export-backup-data.md

 ## Export from Focalboard

-You can export your boards data as a CSV file:
+You can export your boards data as a CSV file.

 1. Select the options menu to the left of the **New** button at the top of any board.
 2. Select **Export to CSV**.
 3. Import the CSV file to your tool of choice.
 The CSV file contains all the cards in that board and their associated properties.

+**Notes**:

-If you only see a single entry the CSV export when there are multiple cards on the board, you may have a specific card in context when you exported the file because you were performing a card search.
+- If you only see a single entry in the CSV export when the board contains multiple cards, you may have a specific card in context when you exported the file because you were performing a card search.
 If you have searched for a card, and that card is in context, that’s the only card that will be exported into the CSV file.
 Clear your search and try exporting to CSV again.
+- After importing CSV Focalboard data from one Mattermost instance into another (such as during a migration from Mattermost Cloud to self-hosted), card timestamps will be updated based on the import date, and cards won't correctly identify users whose user IDs differ across Mattermost instances.

 ## Back up your Focalboard data

 If you’d like to back up a board, you can export it as an archive file.
-You can then import that board to your current Mattermost team.
+You can import that board to another Mattermost team within the same Mattermost instance.
 Exported and imported board archives include all card content such as properties, comments, descriptions, and image attachments.

 1. Select the options menu Options icon to the left of the **New** button at the top of the board
 2. Select **Export board archive**.